Email Templates¶

 Each ministry or special event can have it own template, especially if each has its own logo.

-Email templates can be created or modified only by the system Admin or a user with EmailTemplates role.
-This person should have a working knowledge of HTML.
+Email templates can be created or modified only by the system Admin or a user with the EmailTemplates role.
 While templates can be created only by certain users, the purpose is for every user that sends emails to have access to the templates he needs.

 Suggestion